goh-chunlin/my-learning-notes/cloud/microsoft-azure/Content-SSL_IN_APP_SERVICE.md

  5. There should be an email with the subject "**Domain Access Verification**" received.
 If not, click the **Resend Email** button on the **Domain Verification** pane;
  6. The email will be sent by Azure SSL partner, i.e. **GoDaddy**.
 Click on the verification link to proceed to confirm the ownership of the domain;
  7. Click the **Refresh** button on the **Domain Verification** pane;
  8. Click the **Refresh** button on the **App Service Certificate** pane until there is a notification box at the bottom of it saying "**Domain verification completed: Certificate authority is working on getting your certificate issued.
 It will take a couple of minutes to issue your certificate and get it stored on the Key Vault configured.**".
+It takes about 5-10 minutes.

 ## Setup App Service Certificate Step 3: Waiting for Issue of Certificate
- 1. Click the **Refresh** button on the **App Service Certificate** pane until there is a notification box at the bottom of it saying "**Certificate Ready: You have completed the necessary configuration steps, certificate has been issued and is now ready for assignment.**";
+ 1. Click the **Refresh** button on the **App Service Certificate** pane until there is a notification box at the bottom of it saying "**Certificate Ready: You have completed the necessary configuration steps, certificate has been issued and is now ready for assignment.**".
+It takes about 5-10 minutes;
  2. Make sure all the three checkboxes in Certificate Status pane are ticked.

 ## Import Certificate to App Service